 Big rigs are large, commercial trucks that often weigh as much as 80,000 pounds.
 When an accident occurs with a large truck, the injuries may be life-threatening.
 Many thousands of trucks travel on Houston roads every day.
 There are several reasons 18-wheelers cause accidents.
 If you suffered serious injuries due to a truck accident, you may have compensation for your damages.
 An experienced Houston truck accident attorney can help you get the money you deserve for your injuries.

-Factors That Cause or Contribute to Truck Accidents
+Factors That Cause or Contribute to Truck Accidents in Houston

 Factors that cause or contribute to accidents fall into three categories: